Updated August 24, 2022

-One of the most highly sought out features, a wrist-based heart rate monitor is available on the Garmin Forerunner 245.
-The optical sensors on the back of the watch measure heart rate without the need for a chest strap, that many, both men and women find uncomfortable.
+One of the most highly sought features, a wrist-based heart rate monitor is available on the Garmin Forerunner 245.
+The optical sensors on the back of the watch measure heart rate without the need for a chest strap, which many, both men and women find uncomfortable.
 The optical sensors also measure heart rate throughout the day, providing, even more, data including high & low heart rate as well as resting heart rate.
 The convenience of eliminating the chest strap and going with the wrist-based heart rate brings the price of the Garmin forerunner 245 to $299.99.
 For an additional $50 you can upgrade to the FR245 Music which allows you to load your favorite music to your watch and pair it with Bluetooth headphones for a completely wireless experience.
+It also includes a built-in tracking/safety feature that sends your real-time location to emergency contacts when paired with a compatible smartphone.
+The FR 245 also provides a training status to let you know if you’re over or under training.
+You can also download free training plans from Garmin Coach and even create your own custom workouts.

-The Garmin Forerunner 645 at $399.99 adds features for the runner looking to significantly improve their performance by focusing on running efficiently.
-This model adds Advanced Running Dynamics, which measures Vertical Oscillation, Ground Contact Time, Balance, Stride Length, and Vertical Ratio.
-To be able to get the additional data, you have to use the higher-end heart rate chest strap (also available bundled with the watch).
+The Garmin Forerunner 745 at $499.99 adds features for the runner and triathlete looking to significantly improve their performance.
+It has access to multiple global navigation satellites for more accurate mapping, especially in challenging environments.
 Additional features include Stress Score, Performance Condition, Lactate Threshold, VO2Max, and race predictor.
 If you’re not sure what any of these terms mean, then this is too much data for you.
 To really take advantage of all this data and use it for training purposes, you really need an experienced running coach that can take that data to design a training program for you.
-The FR 645 also features Garmin Pay allowing you to leave your wallet at home and pay through your watch.
-There is also the Forerunner 645 Music for $449.99.

 While there are still additional models that get into the $800+ range like the Fenix 7, the models covered here will be sufficient for 99% of all runners.